iremonur/MotionEstimation-HornSchunckOpticalFlow/README.md

 ## **Report**
 The project report can be found in the "ProjectReport" folder.
 ## **Results**
-To estimate the optical flow vectors, the experiments are conducted with different smoothness parameters and error functions are reported.
+To obtain the optical flow vectors, the experiments are conducted with different smoothness parameters and error functions are reported.
 ### **α** = 0
 ![](results/erros_alpha_0.png)
 ### **α** = 1